Costcutter owner Bestway raises Sainsbury's stake to 4.47%

 LONDON, Feb 1 (Reuters) - Retail group Bestway, the owner of Costcutter, has raised its stake in British supermarket group Sainsbury's SBRY.L to 4.47%, according to a regulatory filing published on Wednesday.

-Last week, Bestway declared a 3.45% stake, describing the move as an investment and not a step towards making a takeover offer for Sainsbury's.
+Last week, Bestway declared a 3.45% stake, describing the move as an investment and not a step towards making a takeover offer for Sainsbury's, which is Britain's second largest grocer after Tesco TSCO.L.

 However, Bestway did say it may look to make further market purchases of Sainsbury's shares, subject to availability and price.